Trusted WordPress tutorials, when you need them most.

 Millions of businesses use WordPress to run their websites, online communities, and blogs effectively.

-Now, the problem is that WordPress Foundation is not the only one that works on WordPress.
+Now, the problem is that the WordPress Foundation is not the only one that works on WordPress.
 It is an open-source project where thousands of people contribute to its success.

 Apart from those contributors, many companies, individuals, and freelancers worldwide sell WordPress-related products and services.